The Best Sources of Protein, According to Canada’s Food Guide

 Research suggests that eating more protein, in the form of eggs, lean meat, poultry, fish, legumes, nuts and seeds, low-fat dairy products and fortified soy products, can safely promote weight loss and reduce your risk of heart disease.
 Plus, one of protein’s key benefits is that it may leave you feeling satisfied longer than carbohydrates do, so you actually end up eating less.
 Plant-based sources of protein can provide more fibre and less saturated fat than other types of protein foods, according to Canada’s Food Guide.

-Read on for more on the best protein sources, including plenty of plant protein options.
+Read on for the best protein sources.

 One medium egg contains just 66 calories and about 6.8 grams of protein.
 That means three eggs (198 calories) provide 20.4 grams of protein: an average 65 kg (143 lb) adult needs about 52 grams a day, so that’s almost half of your daily intake.
 (Actual protein needs depend on your weight and level of activity; talk to your doctor to get specific requirements for you.)
 Eating a three-egg Spanish omelette, or three scrambled or poached eggs on toast, will keep you full for hours.

 Here’s how to get perfect hard-boiled eggs, every time.

 Canada’s Food Guide recommends lean cuts of beef, pork and wild game, as well as turkey and chicken.
 If red meat is your preferred source of protein, choose the leanest cuts to reduce the added fat.
 Lean options such as London broil steaks and extra lean ground beef may cost a little more but the benefits are priceless.